 id – The provider assigned subscription identifier returned by the addSubscription() operation.

-lastDiscoveredTime – OPTIONAL parameter provides a time context to the provider NSA requesting the subscription only be returned if it has been modified since the time specified in this parameter.
+lastDiscoveredTime – This OPTIONAL parameter provides a time context to the provider NSA requesting the subscription only be returned if it has been modified since the time specified in this parameter.

-getAll([lastDiscoveredTime])
+getAll([lastDiscoveredTime]) RETURNS status, list of [0..n] subscription, list of [0..n] document,

-This operation returns a single subscription identified by the id parameter and the time this subscription was last modified.
+list of [0..n] local document, and [lastDiscoveredTime] {

-id – The provider assigned subscription identifier returned by the addSubscription() operation.
+This operation returns a collection of subscriptions, documents, and local documents discovered since lastDiscoveredTime (treating lastDiscoveredTime as lastModifiedTime in the case of subscriptions).
+The time of the last discovered/modified element is also returned.

-lastDiscoveredTime – OPTIONAL parameter provides a time context to the provider NSA requesting the subscription only be returned if it has been modified since the time specified in this parameter.
+lastDiscoveredTime – This OPTIONAL parameter provides a time context to the provider NSA requesting the subscriptions and documents only be returned if it has been modified since the time specified in this parameter.

 NSA Bootstrap Procedure

 One of the important uses of the NSI Document Distribution Service is the simplification of NSA provisioning through dynamic retrieval of the NSA Description Document.
-Utilizing the contained in a peer NSA’s Description Document it is possible to programmatically configure most of the information required to bring up the NSI suite of protocols.
+Utilizing the meta-data contained in a peer NSA’s Description Document it is possible to programmatically configure most of the information required to bring up the NSI suite of protocols.
 This section describes a basic procedure that can be followed that is compliant with the NSI 2.0 protocol suite.

-To bring up NSI communication between two peer NSA the NSA administrators must configure a local peering relationship:
+To bring up NSI communication between two peer NSAs, the NSA administrators must configure a local peering relationship:

-Exchange TLS certificate and NSI Document Distribution Service endpoint with peer administrator.
+Exchange TLS certificates and NSI Document Distribution Service endpoints with the peer administrator.

-Provision peer TLS certificate in NSA’s local trust store to enable transport communications.
+Provision a peer TLS certificate in NSA’s local trust store to enable transport communications.

-Provision peer certificate DN in NSA authorization module if additional application level validation is desired.
+Provision a peer certificate DN in NSA authorization module if additional application level validation is desired.

 Provision the NSI Document Distribution Service URL in NSA for bootstrap procedure.